 Business and Other Risks

-The following presents particularly significant risks that could affect the Link and Motivation Group’s performance and financial position.
-The information contained herein may not cover all scenarios, and risks not currently apparent or considered significant may affect the Group in the future.
-Forward-looking statements contained herein are judged by the Group’s management to be consistent with information available as of the end of the previous consolidated fiscal year.
+The following presents particularly significant risks that could impact the Link and Motivation Group’s performance and financial position.
+The information contained herein may not cover all scenarios, and risks not currently apparent or considered significant may impact the Group in the future.
+Forward-looking statements contained herein are judged by the Group’s management to be consistent with information available as of December 31, 2023.

 1. Risks Related to the Macro Environment, Including Changes in Economic Conditions